Waukegan, Illinois: Founding and 19th century

 The site of present-day Waukegan was recorded as Rivière du Vieux Fort ("Old Fort River") and Wakaygagh on a 1778 map by Thomas Hutchins.
 By the 1820s, the French name had become "Small Fort River" in English, and the settlement was known as "Little Fort".
 The name "Waukegance" and then "Waukegan" (meaning "little fort"; cf. Potawatomi wakaigin "fort" or "fortress") was created by John H. Kinzie and Solomon Juneau, and the new name was adopted on March 31, 1849.

 Waukegan had an abolitionist community dating to these early days.
 In 1853, residents commemorated the anniversary of emancipation of slaves in the British Empire with a meeting.
-Waukegan arguably has the distinction of being the only place where Abraham Lincoln failed to finish a speech; when he campaigned in the town in 1860, a fire alarm rang, and the man soon-to-be president had his words interrupted.
+Waukegan arguably has the distinction of being the only place where Abraham Lincoln failed to finish a speech.
+When he was campaigning in the town in 1860, he was interrupted by a ringing fire alarm.